ComplexSecurity/Burp-Suite-Exam/Web Cache Deception/Web Cache Deception.md

 /profile;foo.css
 ```

-- Spring framework uses the `;` character to add parameters (matrix variables)
+- Spring framework uses the `;` character to add parameters (matrix variables).
+Origin server in Spring would interpret it as delimiter and truncate it to `/profile`.
 - Other frameworks don't, therefore a cache that does not use Spring interprets `;` and everything after part of the path.
+If rule stores resposnes for CSS files, it can cache and serve profile info like a CSS file.

 If a cache has a rule to store responses for requests ending in .css, it may cache and serve the profile info.
 For other frameworks like Ruby on Rails: